 3. An Employee Scavenger Hunt

-Scavenger hunts aren’t just a fun pastime for children — a lot of adults secretly enjoy the challenge of being sent off in search of random, hard-to-find objects.
-In the weeks prior to the hunt, get your employees involved and ask them to send you anonymous suggestions for items they believe should be involved in the hunt.
+Scavenger hunts aren’t just a fun pastime for children — a lot of adults secretly enjoy the challenge of being sent off in search of random, hard-to-find objects, making this one of our favourite employee morale activities.
+In the weeks prior to the hunt, get your employees involved and ask them to send you anonymous suggestions for items that they believe should be included in the hunt.
 Once you have compiled a list, split your employees into teams and watch them work through the checklist.
 This is a great team-building activity, as well as being lots of fun.

 4. Introduce Themed Office Days